10 Library Grants Every Librarian Should Apply For

 This grant is intended to expand existing summer reading programs but can also be used to develop new programs.
 If you work in a Pre-K-12th grade school where students who are new readers, below grade level, or have been identified with learning disabilities – this grant was made for you.

-The 2023 applications have closed for this grant, but keep your eye out for them to open again in 2024.
+The 2024 applications have closed for this grant, but keep your eye out for them to open again in early 2025.
 The maximum grant amount is $3,000.

 AASL Innovative Reading Grant